 - DL BWP ID: This field indicates a DL BWP for which the MAC CE applies as the codepoint of the DCI bandwidth part indicator field as specified in TS 38.212 [9].
 The length of the BWP ID field is 2 bits;

 - UL BWP ID: This field indicates a UL BWP for which the MAC CE applies as the codepoint of the DCI bandwidth part indicator field as specified in TS 38.212 [9].
+If value of unifiedTCI-StateType in the serving cell indicated by Serving Cell ID is joint, this field is considered as the reserved bits.
 The length of the BWP ID field is 2 bits;

 - Pi: This field indicates whether each TCI codepoint has multiple TCI states or single TCI state.
 If Pi field is set to 1, it indicates that ith TCI codepoint includes the DL TCI state and the UL TCI state.
 If Pi field is set to 0, it indicates that ith TCI codepoint includes only the DL/joint TCI state or the UL TCI state.
 The codepoint to which a TCI state is mapped is determined by its ordinal position among all the TCI state ID fields;